Enjoy Dining and Entertaining

 Menu Must-Have: Stick to the classics—Abe Fisher's classics, that is—and order the veal schnitzel tacos.
 This hearty meal is the only dish that's been on the menu since day one.

-The Samson Street spot brings a slice of Mexico City to Philadelphia with culinary practices like open wood-fire kitchens and fresh ingredients.
+The Sansom spot brings a slice of Mexico City to Philadelphia with culinary practices like open wood-fire kitchens and fresh ingredients.

 Mission Taqueria's large, bustling space always feels like a party, thanks to the outdoor courtyard, photogenic neon signs, and several colorful mosaics behind the bar.